shsagir/play-area-sync/docs/mysql.md

 Sometimes it's handy to manage your MySQL database with a graphical interface.
 We recommend the official [MySQL Workbench](http://www.mysql.com/products/workbench/) (Mac/Linux/Windows) from Oracle.
 There is also [Navicat](http://www.navicat.com/products/navicat-for-mysql) (also multi-platform), [HeidiSQL](http://www.heidisql.com/) for Windows and [Sequel Pro](http://www.sequelpro.com/) for Mac.
 And a [host of others](https://www.google.com/search?q=mysql%20gui).

 Most of those clients have connection presets that help you to establish the SSH tunnel and the MySQL connection in one convenient step.
+In the connection info you will insert all the SSH access information and the MySQL connection information.
+The MySQL hostname will not be `127.0.0.1` or `localhost` — it will be the remote server name which looks something like this `your-app.mysql.eu2.frbit.com`.

 ### Shell › Tunnel › MySQL